-CTC Refund Example
+Child Tax Credit Refund Example

 Here’s an example of how the refundable portion of the credit works: You have one child, so you’re eligible for the $2,000 credit.
 You realize that you owe the IRS $500 when you finish your tax return.
 The child tax credit eliminates that debt, and you would still have $1,500 of the credit left over.

 You have earned income of $30,000 for the year.
-The refundable portion of the credit is equal to 15 percent of your income over $2,500, or $27,500.
-And 15 percent of $27,500 is $4,125.
+The refundable portion of the credit is equal to 15 percent of your income over $2,500, or $27,500, and 15 percent of $27,500 is $4,125.